crosshare-org/crosshare/crossword/README.md

 - Click ...More then hit Escape - should only show 1 modal
 - Increase discrep count iteratively until final conditions are met
 - Firefox grid is miniscule!
+- Fix up overlay width weirdness
+- Clue mode
+- Set title option
 - Highlight/prioritize words that have working crosses
-- Fix up overlay width weirdness

-- Keep state in autofill showing invalid letters for each cell
+  - Try doing this in line as they get scrolled into view
 - Keep state in builder showing invalid letters for each cell by direction
+- Sentry

 ## Available Scripts